Mounika-annareddy14/SQL/README.md

 # SQL Practice Repository

 ## Introduction
 Welcome to my SQL Practice Repository!
-This is where I documented and shared SQL scripts and exercises covering both beginner and intermediate-level concepts.
+This is where I documented and shared SQL scripts and exercises covering beginner ,intermediate and Advanced -level concepts.
 I practiced and improved my SQL skills through hands-on examples, learning different ways to manipulate and query data.

 ## Topics Covered